antor44/TouchePro/README.md

 Meteor a free MSX Basic game, developed with default Basic, no assembly.

 How to play: Two players game, controlled with joysticks.
-You must touch the opposite 3 times, avoiding outs.
+You must touch the opposite 5 times, avoiding outs (max 3).

 Repository for downloads: